 In 2017, Jacksonville saw a particularly active hurricane season with Hurricane Irma causing severe damage to some of our areas.
 Whether this hurricane season is predicted to be mild or active, it is always smart to devise a plan and assemble the necessary supplies in case of an emergency.
 You don’t want to head to the stores last minute to stock up on water and supplies only to find that the shelves are empty.
 To help you prepare, we are sharing a list of local and national resources to peruse for helpful information.

 WJXT’s Hurricane Tracker App: This interactive tracking app gives you up-to-date info and alerts.

 First Coast News Hurricane Central Active Map: Check here for weather news, updates, and preparedness information.

 Finances can also be an issue after a hurricane.
-Check out Community First Credit Union’s, Are You Financially Ready for Hurricane Season?
+Check out Community First for Credit Union’s, Are You Financially Ready for Hurricane Season?.
 They include some great tips on preparing financially prior to a hurricane and dealing with insurance after.

 Ready.gov Kids: Resources for kids and parents to be prepared in case of a disaster.
 It includes games for kids and teaches parents to help children cope during and after a disaster.

 Get a Plan: The Florida Division of Emergency Management helps you create an emergency plan for your family or business.